 However, planting grass and bushes in your backyard can also help to protect the flock.

-Whenever your birds see a hawk from a distance, they will quickly run into the bushes to take cover and reduce their exposure.
+When your birds see a hawk from a distance, they quickly run into the bushes to take cover and reduce their exposure.

 Therefore, while increasing visibility, only clear out overgrown bushes and grass that will protect the hawks.